 - Lowering home energy bills

-To support the communities disproportionately impacted by climate change, HB 2135 dedicates significant resources toward investment and economic opportunities that benefit communities of color, low income, and rural communities, such as energy bill assistance and weatherization in low-income housing, as well as just transition programs such as worker training.
+To support the communities disproportionately impacted by climate change, the Clean Energy Jobs bill dedicates significant resources toward investment and economic opportunities that benefit communities of color, low income, and rural communities, such as energy bill assistance and weatherization in low-income housing, as well as just transition programs such as worker training.

 How much difference would this make in the fight against climate change?